alexreisner/geocoder/README.md

 Advanced Database Queries
 -------------------------

-When querying for objects you can also look within a square rather than a radius (circle) by using the `within_bounding_box` scope:

-    distance = 20
+*The following apply to ActiveRecord only.
+For MongoDB, please use the built-in geospatial features.*

+The default `near` search looks for objects within a circle.
+To search within a doughnut or ring use the `:min_radius` option:

+    Venue.near("Austin, TX", 200, min_radius: 40)

+To search within a rectangle (note that results will *not* include `distance` and `bearing` attributes):

-    center_point = [40.71, 100.23]
+    sw_corner = [40.71, 100.23]
-    box = Geocoder::Calculations.bounding_box(center_point, distance)
-    Venue.within_bounding_box(box)

-Note, however, that returned results will not include `distance` and `bearing` attributes.
-You can also specify a minimum radius (if you're using ActiveRecord and not Sqlite) to constrain the lower bound (ie. think of a donut, or ring) by using the `:min_radius` option:

-    box = Geocoder::Calculations.bounding_box(center_point, distance, min_radius: 10.5)
+    ne_corner = [36.12, 88.65]
+    Venue.within_bounding_box(sw_corner, ne_corner)

+To search for objects near a certain point where each object has a different distance requirement (which is defined in the database), you can pass a column name for the radius:

+    Venue.near([40.71, 99.23], :effective_radius)

-With ActiveRecord, you can specify alternate latitude and longitude column names for a geocoded model (useful if you store multiple sets of coordinates for each object):
+If you store multiple sets of coordinates for each object, you can specify latitude and longitude columns to use for a search:

     Venue.near("Paris", 50, latitude: :secondary_latitude, longitude: :secondary_longitude)

 ### Distance and Bearing

-When you run a location-aware query the returned objects have two attributes added to them (only w/ ActiveRecord):
+When you run a geospatial query, the returned objects have two attributes added:

 * `obj.distance` - number of miles from the search point to this object
 * `obj.bearing` - direction from the search point to this object

 Results are automatically sorted by distance from the search point, closest to farthest.
-Bearing is given as a number of clockwise degrees from due north, for example:
+Bearing is given as a number of degrees clockwise from due north, for example:

 * `0` - due north
 * `180` - due south